 The full moon ceremony did not begin straight away, however.
 Instead, we were led onto a plank walkway.
 By quick whispered summaries from Agustin, I learned that below the walkway were the archaeological digs.

-The shaman pointed out the long line of the Andes range dominating the horizon before us.
+The shaman pointed out the long line of the Andes dominating the horizon before us.
 I know I must have missed big pieces, since Agustin couldn’t possibly convey everything in real time.
 But the shaman explained how the Lickanantai people had made the desert their home, and that one of the reasons it was so perfect was how well the Andes served as a calendar.

-Indeed, seeing the desert night sky myself, and how clear the orbit of the moon was when you track it relative to where it rose behind the Andes line, I finally understood astronomy in that gut feel way I never did before.
+Indeed, after seeing the desert night sky myself, and how clear the orbit of the moon was when you track it relative to where it rose behind the Andes line, I finally understood astronomy in that gut feel way I never did before.

 The Lickanantai star map

 The shaman then brought forward the bundle that he had carried into Tulor.
 We could now see that it was a skin – perhaps a llama or alpaca skin.
 He unrolled it.
 On its reverse side were sketches of some kind.
-It was a traditional copy of the Lickanantai astro map, etched on hide.
+It was a copy of the Lickanantai astro map, traditionally etched on hide.

 I remember it in bits and snatches.
 I remember the shaman showing how the map corresponded with the constellations in the sky and their Western names.
 There was the fox, and the shepherd.
 The llama lay next, with the shepherd in between, preventing the fox from it.
 He pointed out the Southern Cross, the bird, and the snake.

 It suddenly brought to mind the navigation knowledge of the Rapa Nui, which I had recently learned from the museum on Easter Island.
 And with it, the astronomy myths of Greece and Arabia as well.

 From the museum photos, I saw that the Rapa Nui used to teach their astronomy to their children at a very early age.
-I suppose when it is critical knowledge for people living on the edge, as for desert tribes and seafarers, you can’t start too young.
+I suppose when it is critical knowledge for people living on the edge, such as desert tribes and seafarers, you can’t start too young.